Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên23/01/2024

 According to a report by the Pew Research Center (data used by the US Bureau of Labor Statistics), the time Americans aged 60 and older spend on personal mobile devices has increased by nearly 30 minutes per day compared to the previous decade.
-"Screen time for those in their 60s, 70s, and 80s is increasing regardless of gender or education level, while time spent by older adults on activities such as reading and socializing is decreasing," the Pew report concluded.
+"Screen time for those aged 60, 70, and 80 and older is increasing regardless of gender or education level.
+Meanwhile, the time older people spend on activities such as reading and socializing is decreasing," the Pew report concluded.

 Nhóm người dùng có tuổi đang dành nhiều thời gian nhìn vào điện thoại, máy tính bảng hơn trước